gotzmann/booster/README.md

 sudo apt install -y cuda-toolkit-12-2
 ```

-Now you are ready to rock
+Now you are ready to rock!

 ```shell
 make cuda